reTHINK-project/dev-hyperty-toolkit/README.md

 3. Create the folder that will contain your Hyperty source code Side by side with toolkit folder.
 We strongly recommend you to use the "official" Hyperty repository by cloning [dev-hyperty](https://github.com/reTHINK-project/dev-hyperty).
 IN case you prefer to use something else, you must create a sub-folder "src" where your Hyperty source code will be stored (`<foldername>/src`) and a sub-folder "examples" containing demos/tests for your hyperties.

-4. run the local http-server and catalogue with `npm run start:browser`.
+4. run the local http-server and catalogue with `npm run start:browser` or `npm run start:node` in case you are developing Hyperties for NodeJS.
 A list of folders that are side by side with the toolkit folder will be presented.
 Select the one you have created in previous step  to contain your hyperty source.

 5. Check the following url's to allow the certificates: